portainer/portainer-docs/docs/source/agent.rst

 If you want to connect an existing Portainer instance to an agent, you can choose the **Agent** environment type when creating a new endpoint.

-Ensure that you exposed the Agent port inside your Swarm cluster (using **host** mode) when you deployed the agent (default port is 9001):
+Ensure when deploying the agent, that you expose the Agent's port inside your Swarm cluster, and that the mode is set to **host**  (default port is 9001):

 ::